FirstHR

 Not connecting roles to onboardingA new hire's first week should start with a clear document showing their role, responsibilities, reporting line, and success metrics.
 If the role definition lives in a Google Doc nobody can find, it is not doing its job.
 Role clarity on Day 1 sets the foundation for the entire onboarding experience.

 The last mistake has the highest cost.
 A role definition that exists but is not connected to onboarding is a document nobody reads.
 When the role document becomes the source material for the new hire's first-week agenda, training plan, and 90-day review, it stops being paperwork and starts being infrastructure.
-The onboarding checklist covers every step from offer acceptance through Day 90, including role-document handoff.
 For companies building their HR function from scratch, role definitions are the first piece of infrastructure to put in place.

 Key Takeaways